Banff Legacy Trail

 - The trail extends an additional 4.5 km from the Banff Park East Gate to the Travel Alberta Visitor Information Centre

-- A multi-use recreational pathway open mid-April to mid-October (weather permitting)
+- A multi-use recreational pathway accessible mid-April to mid-October (weather permitting)

-- Multiple rest spots picnic shelters along the way
+- Multiple rest spots and picnic areas along the way

 - Informative interpretive panels